-The Seventh Amended and Restated Owens-Illinois, Inc. Long-Term Savings Plan (the "Plan") was adopted by O-I Glass, Inc. (the "Company") for the benefit of eligible U.S. hourly employees of the Company and certain of its subsidiaries and affiliates.
+The Owens-Illinois, Inc. Stock Purchase and Savings Program (the "Plan") was adopted by O-I Glass, Inc. (the "Company") for the benefit of eligible U.S. salaried employees of the Company and certain of its subsidiaries and affiliates.

 The Plan's investments are held in the Owens-Illinois, Inc. Master Savings Trust (the "Trust") administered by the O-I Glass, Inc. Employee Benefits Committee (the "Committee").
 The Plan's Trustee is John Hancock (the "Trustee") and recordkeeping is managed by John Hancock (the "Recordkeeper"), along with the assets of another defined contribution plan of the Company.